ISO 9001 vs AS9100: What’s the Difference?

 Traceability

-ISO 9001 requires document control, but not full aerospace-level configuration discipline.
+ISO 9001 requires document control, but not aerospace-grade configuration management discipline.

 5. First Article Inspection (FAI)

-ISO 9001 does not require formal FAI documentation.
+ISO 9001 does not require structured FAI processes.

 Both standards require supplier evaluation.